zoharsan/ibm-bigsql-deploy/README.md

 ./install_hdp_bigsql_final.sh
 ```

 Depending on the VM performance, the installation can take anywhere between 40 minutes to 1 hour.
+If deploying the sample data set, it could take up to an extra hour.

 ## Additional Resources
 IBM BigSQL 5.0.2 Documentation: